 Cashew nuts are the main ingredient for the base.
 They need to be pre-soaked – either overnight or for 30 minutes in boiling hot water (but don’t boil the nuts).

 Once blended, they have a very creamy texture, and they fit perfectly with the lemon flavor.

-I had agave syrup, but you can use maple syrup, molasses, date syrup, or any other sweetener you have on hand!
+I had agave syrup, but you can possibly use maple syrup or date syrup.

 Coconut milk (canned)

-I used coconut milk with 68% coconut extract, so it wasn’t the thickest, but it wasn’t the light one.
+I used coconut milk with 68% coconut extract, so it wasn’t the thickest, but it wasn’t the lightest.
 I will include a short clip underneath to see which one.